-^{}The Shias believe that their twelfth Imam (Peace be on him) is alive, that he disappeared in 328, A. H. and will reappear when the world approaches its end, and will fill the earth with Justice and Equity.
+^{}The Shias believe that their twelfth Imam (Peace be on him) is alive, that he disappeared in 328 A. H, and will reappear when the world approaches its end, and will fill the earth with Justice and Equity.
 "The Shias believe that, like a Prophet, an Imam is also specially gifted by Divine grace, and is, like the Prophets, innocent and free from error and sins.
-From Ali down to al-Mehdi. the twelve holy persons are called Imams, and are all considered to be sinless.
-The Shias too, like the Sunnis, believe in the Holy Qur'an and in Muhammad as the Prophet, but they believe in the twelve Imams as the only true representatives of God and the Prophet.
-These twelve (Continued p, 5)
+From Ali down to al-Mehdi, the twelve holy persons are called Imams, and are all considered to be sinless.
+(Continued p.
+5)